 Not all trail mixes are created equal!
-With this tutorial on how to build a healthy trail mix, you’ll get the low-down on what to include, what not to include and how to customize your trail mix to your needs and wants!
+With this tutorial on how to build a healthy trail mix, you’ll get the low-down on what to include, what not to include and how to customize your homemade trail mix to your needs and wants!

 Trail Mix gets a bad rap far too frequently.
 I’m not going to delve into the conversation as to why fat is good for you (mainly because it’s the weekend and I don’t need to get worked up before it), but let’s just say that all of the flack that trail mix gets in the weight-loss and occasionally healthy living community isn’t always warranted.

 I’m not about to go out and say that most conventional trail-mixes on the market are healthy, because that would be straight falsehood, but I am going to try to convince you that your conceptions as to why trail mix isn’t part of a healthy diet stem from all of the wrong accusations.

 True, trail mix is high in fat and sugar.
 Fat from the nuts and seeds and sugar from the dried fruit and occasional add-ins. *News alert* your bodies need both fat and sugar to function.
 Again, not going to delve too much into this, but the important thing here is that it’s the QUALITY of the fat and sugar that affect our bodies, not whether or not it’s a part of our diet.

 God only know where they’re sourcing their ingredients from, and typically their dried fruit is coated in sugar, nuts and seeds roasted in hydrogenated oils and then the entire mix is coated in bad-quality salt and jacked up in price.
 I think you’re getting where I’m going with this…

 I think good quality homemade trail mix, in moderation is 100% part of a healthy diet.
 Especially in those circumstances of high physical activity where you need energy, fast.